kamleshpawar17/PMRI-DL/README.md

 ```
 The ```setup.sh``` will download the data and model weights

-Note that it will only download the data for Figure.9 as the data for other figures data must be donwloaded from [fastMRI](https://fastmri.med.nyu.edu/)
+Note that it will only download the data for Figure.9 as the data for other figures must be downloaded from [fastMRI](https://fastmri.med.nyu.edu/) after signing user license agreement.

 ## To run prediction on experimental data (Figure.9 in the paper)
 ```